|Best smart||Genie StealthDrive Connect Model 7155-TKV||SEE IT||

 Think about backup power, too.
 You’ll still need to get into (or out of) the garage during power outages.
 Models with a backup battery will take the heavy lifting out of your hands—literally—no matter the power status.

-What smart features are available in the best garage door opener?
+What smart features are available in the best garage door openers?

 Nowadays, nearly everything comes in a smart version, including garage door openers.
 WiFi-enabled garage door openers connect to an app that you can load onto your mobile devices.
 From there, you can remotely access the door’s controls and, with some apps, status.
 You can let in guests when you’re away from home or get notifications if the garage door opens unexpectedly.